-- 2. Using a light hammer and center punch, mark the locations for the four mounting holes and cable access hole on the mounting surface in the locations indicated on the template. - 3.
-Drill a 5/16" (8 mm) hole at the four mounting hole locations you marked in Step 2.
-Later, you will insert four 1/4"-20 bolts through these holes to secure the antenna to the mounting surface. - 4.
-Cut out the 1.5" (38 mm) cable access hole in the location you marked in Step 2.
-Smooth the edges of the hole to protect the antenna cable.
-(You may also apply anti-chafe material around the antenna cable to prevent abrasion.)
-Later, you will route the antenna cable through this hole and into the vessel. - 5.
-Clean and dry the antenna mounting surface.

-6. Peel off the paper backing from the supplied foam seal to expose the adhesive.
-Then press the foam seal down firmly onto the mounting surface, ensuring it is centered within the mounting bolt pattern and abuts the outside edge of the cable access hole, as shown in Figure 8.
+- 3. Drill a 5/8" (16 mm) hole at the four mounting hole locations you marked in Step 2.
+Later, you will insert four 1/2"-13 bolts through these holes to secure the antenna to the mounting surface. - 4.
+Cut out the cable access hole in the location you marked in Step 2.
+Smooth the edges to protect the cable.
+Later, you will route the antenna cable through this hole and into the vessel.
+(You may also apply anti-chafe material around the cable to protect it from abrasion.) - 5.
+Clean and dry the antenna mounting surface. - 6.
+Peel off the paper backing from the supplied foam seal to expose the adhesive.
+Then press the foam seal down firmly onto the mounting surface, ensuring it is centered within the mounting bolt pattern (see Figure 8).

 Note: Apply the foam seal to the vessel mounting surface, not to the antenna's baseplate.
-You will have difficulty connecting the antenna cable to the antenna if the foam seal is attached to the baseplate.
+You will have difficulty connecting the cable to the antenna if the foam seal is attached to the baseplate.